atomescrochus/laravel-gracenote/README.md

 # Interact with the Gracenote Web API

-WIP: do not use yet.
+WIP: not ready for production yet.

 The `atomescrochys/laravel-gracenote` package provide and easy way to interact with the Gracenote Web API from any Laravel 5.3 application.